 One of the most interesting things about the Kalispell MT area is the variety of choices for homes.
 If you want an off-the-grid cabin in a remote forest location, you can have that.
 If you are interested in living in a brand new ranch home on a golf course or a five bedroom two-story home in the valley, you can do that as well.
 There are condominiums, rental homes, ranches, log homes, and even vacant land for new construction projects.
 You can also live in a specific community if you desire.
 A few of the Kalispell communities are highlighted below, but there are many more options available.

 East Valley Estates can be found east of Kalispell.
 If taking route 35 from Kalispell towards Big Fork, East Valley Estates is about 4 miles east of the route 35 and route 2 intersection.
 Between the Phase I and Phase II developments, there are 45 homes in the community.
-Homes were built, starting in 2006 and there are still a few available parcels (as of this writing in September 2019).
+Homes were built starting in 2006.
 Each ranch home has between 1/2 to nearly 2 acres of property.
 The area includes gorgeous views of the mountains.
 The homes can be found on McWenneger Drive, Aeneas View Dr, Snowcrest Court, Montford Way.
 More information and current listings can be found here.